Hadllowe History, Family Crest & Coats of Arms

 Early Notables of the Hadllowe family (pre 1700)

-More information is included under the topic Early Hadllowe Notables in all our PDF Extended History products and printed products wherever possible.
+Another 60 words (4 lines of text) are included under the topic Early Hadllowe Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Hadllowe family